jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 It's possible to change the admin panel layout, you can use a top navigation (navbar) only layout, or enable the fixed mode for the sidebar, the navbar or the footer.

 > [!Caution]
 > AdminLTE v4 removed the **boxed layout**.
-The `layout_boxed` option is still read for backward compatibility, but it has no effect any more.
+The `layout_boxed` option is no longer part of the shipped configuration file.
+It is still read for backward compatibility, but it has no effect any more.

 The following config options are available: